JdeRobot/FPGA-robotics/Projects/ComputerVision/README.md

   sw2 selects the color for the filter, initially there is no filter, so press it once to have red filter, and then: green -> blue -> yellow -> magenta -> cyan -> white -> none -> red -> ...

-  The VGA shows where the horizontal centroid is
+  The VGA shows where the horizontal centroid is and also the proximity of the object (counts how many pixels are detected)

 ### [ov7670_rgb_yuv_80x60](alhambra_ii/apio/ov7670_rgb_yuv_80x60)